JStech/pcl/doc/tutorials/content/fpfh_estimation.rst

 Fast Point Feature Histograms are implemented in PCL as part of the `pcl_features <http://docs.pointclouds.org/trunk/a02944.html>`_ library.

-The default FPFH implementation uses 11 binning subdivisions (e.g., each of the four feature values will use this many bins from its value interval), and a decorrelated scheme (see above: the feature histograms are computed separately and concantenated) which results in a 33-byte array of float values.
+The default FPFH implementation uses 11 binning subdivisions (e.g., each of the three feature values will use this many bins from its value interval), and a decorrelated scheme (see above: the feature histograms are computed separately and concantenated) which results in a 33-byte array of float values.
 These are stored in a **pcl::FPFHSignature33** point type.